patarapolw/diceware_utils/README.md

 ## Mobile application

-Please see [Keepass DX - memorable password](https://github.com/patarapolw/KeePassDX-memorable-password) which is an Android password manager with this generator.
+Please see [Keepass DX - memorable password](https://github.com/patarapolw/KeePassDX-memorable-password) -- an Android password manager with this generator.

-I might plan to create a dedicated app for this password generator, because of the relatively slow start-up time of the app.
+I might plan to create a dedicated app for this password generator (probably without manager), because of the relatively slow start-up time of the SentenceMaker.

 ## Related projects